 ABC of application for animals:

-Please also see generally in the “ ABC of applications ” to.
+Please also refer to the ” ABC of Applications ” in general to see the possibilities.
+The dosage must then of course be adapted to the animal.
 There you will find even more empirical values.
-For animals, the dosages just have to be downscaled.
-You can find a table as a guide under the heading: CDH, like MMS just easier.
+You can find a table on this page as a guide in the section: CDH, like MMS only simpler.

 Allergy in dogs, cats and horses

 Allergy is an exuberant reaction to something actually normal.
 It can be expressed in fits of sneezing, rashes with or without itching, and also diarrhea.
 The causes of an allergy can lie in poor nutrition, environmental pollution, “antibiotic treatments”, heavy metal pollution and constant irritation.
 The mental constitution of the dog owner can also affect the animal.
 Some animals react with allergies, especially when it comes to dry food.
 In my opinion, this is not suitable for cats anyway, as cats drink too little for dry food.
 If itching, however, you should also think about the natural coat change before an allergy.
 Some animals then itch a lot, others not at all.
 Of course, the itching is then “calmed” by scratching.
 The cause is then the “normal coat change”.
 Some dogs also have an unpleasant odor when they are changing their coat.
 That can also be a good indication.
 Some dogs have a metabolic problem and therefore also have problems with their coat.
 Here, too, the phenomenon can occur and not only during the time of the coat change.